aisthesis/investor-bot/predictors/linreg/05/README.md

 daily returns get lost: With an adjusted close of .10, the minimum daily gain or loss is 10%.

+I'm also switching to standard error (sqrt of mean squared error rather than raw mean squared error) because it provides a more accurate picture of how much the model is normally off.
+This change amounts to using standard deviation rather than variance.
+Standard deviation is more intuitive.

 Purpose
 ---
 - Establish a baseline standard for other algorithms.